Hurricane Florence shifts south as Georgia and Carolinas hunker down

 “A lot of our storefronts are boarded up,” said Lynn Davis, town manager for Belhaven which sits at sea level in northeastern North Carolina.
 “People are taking down awnings and U-Haul trucks have come in and take the entire contents of stores.”

-Reporting by Ernest Scheyder; Additional reporting by Brendan O'Brien in Milwaukee and Bernie Woodall in Fort Lauderdale, Florida; Writing by Bill Trott; Editing by Bernadette Baum and Lisa Shumaker
+Reporting by Ernest Scheyder; Additional reporting by Scott DiSavino in New York, Brendan O'Brien in Milwaukee and Bernie Woodall in Fort Lauderdale, Florida, Writing by Bill Trott; Editing by Scott Malone and Lisa Shumaker